-The first four Labs beginning in August covered expansion of a team’s thinking: the role of purpose; the importance and use of questions in team facilitation and leadership; best practices, benchmarks, and systems thinking; and team development.
-Here is a description of the remaining six Learning Labs:
+The first six Labs beginning in August covered the role of purpose in team performance; the importance and use of questions in team facilitation and leadership; best practices, benchmarks, and systems thinking; team development; project management; and measurement.
+Here is a description of the remaining four Learning Labs:

 Part II: Focus the Team’s Attention